pgier/maven-dependency-management-extension/README.md

 Multiple remote dependency management poms can be specified using a comma separated list of GAVs (groupId, artifactId, version).

+### Overriding dependency versions of a specific module

+In a multi-module build it is considered good practice to coordinate dependency version among the modules using dependency management.
+In other words, if module A and B both use dependency X, both modules should use the same version of dependency X.  Therefore, the default behaviour of this extension is to use a single set of dependency versions applied to all modules.

+However, there are certain cases where it is useful to use different versions of the same dependency in different modules.
+For example, if the project includes integration code for multiple versions of a particular API.
+In that case, it is possible to apply a version override to a specific module of a multi-module build.

+    mvn install -Dversion:<groupId>:<artifactId>@<moduleGroupId>:<moduleArtifactId>=<version>

+For example to apply a dependency override only to module B of project foo.

+    mvn install -Dversion:junit:junit@org.foo:moduleB=4.10

 ### Overriding plugin versions

 Plugin versions can be overridden in the pom using a similar pattern to dependencies with the format "pluginVersion:<groupId>:<artifactId>=<version>".